 Evaluation Period

 When a student appeals for financial aid, appeals are reviewed for a single term of enrollment only.
-If, for example, an appeal is approved for the fall term, that student’s record will be re-evaluated at the conclusion of the fall term to determine aid eligibility in the upcoming spring term.
+If, for example, an appeal is approved for a SAP Academic Plan for the fall term, that student’s record will be re-evaluated at the conclusion of the fall term to determine aid eligibility in the upcoming spring term.
 Note that the evaluation conducted at the end of the spring term includes a review of financial aid eligibility for summer for all students, including those students who have reestablished eligibility.
-In addition, an evaluation is conducted at the end of the summer only for those students who were not making SAP at the end of spring, had a successful appeal for summer, and need to have eligibility determined for fall.

 Appeals